 After the long Alaska winter, my legs are snow-white.
 No, the snow doesn’t discolor onto my legs as far as I know. … and, yes, my legs are not dirty like the melting snow in March seen in the photos. 😉

 Once the temperatures go up so I can don bare legs, I change my morning beauty routine.
-Prior to showing I brush my legs to shed off dead cells.
+Prior to showering I brush my legs to shed off dead skin cells.
 In the shower, I shave my legs if needed.
 After toweling, I use a moisturizing self-tanning lotion with high sun screen factor.
 In May, the Sun is up 24-7.
 Thus, to avoid pre-mature aging of the skin an SF30 is a Must.
 There exist several shades.
 I go for a medium tan and apply the tanning lotion daily.
 It’s important to do the application evenly so your legs don’t look like those of a zebra or tiger. 😉 Seriously.
 Note that the brushing also serves to allow for a homogenous, spot-free look.
 Somehow the dead skin cells take up the color much stronger than the live ones.

 Pro tip: Go with a tanning lotion that matches your natural tone.
 I once made the mistake to use a shade called “dark tan.”
 It just looked not natural with the natural tan on my arms and face.

 I do the leg tanning all summer.
 I never figured out why my legs tan less than my arms, hands and face.
 Why is that?
 What about yours?
 Also make sure that you look natural in makeup as a finishing touch.

 Are you registered for my Newsletter to let you know about new posts, how tos and special style subjects?
 I’d highly appreciate it if you take the time to sign up and ask your friends to sign up too!!